Suprememajor/Trivia-App/README.md

 #### Backend

-From the backend folder run `pip install requirements.txt`.
+From the backend folder run `pip install -r requirements.txt`.
 All required packages are included in the requirements file.

 To run the application run the following commands:
 ```